Design & Build Your eCommerce Website

 E-Commerce means trade through the internet.
 It could be direct buying and selling, market aggregation which means providing a market space for the buyers and sellers to meet, or sales of objects involving Intellectual property rights like music tracks.

 Modern E-Commerce players involve the internet at least in one aspect.
-With many countries legalising trade through internet and providing legal validity for documents and transactions arising and taking place in the World Wide Web, ecommerce has seen an upward trajectory.
+With many countries legalizing trade through internet and providing legal validity for documents and transactions arising and taking place in the World Wide Web, E-Commerce has seen an upward trajectory.

-E-Commerce is a saturated space right now with many players competing neck and neck with each other to win over customers by providing them heavy discounts and offers.
+It is a saturated space right now with many players competing neck and neck with each other to win over customers by providing them heavy discounts and offers.
 They conduct sale every other day and poach customers from each other.
-The discount margin provided by the ecommerce players is also successful in pulling people from the traditional brick and mortar stores to E-commerce sites.
+The discount margin provided by the e commerce players is also successful in pulling people from the traditional brick and mortar stores to E-commerce sites.

 For any E-commerce company, their primary asset is the website.
 Some companies will also have a dedicated mobile app for themselves since data networks over mobile phones are growing by the day.
 With 3G and 4G packs coming at reduced rates, the relevance of E-Commerce has only increased.